kingbonj/Soundfont-Testing-MIDI/README.md

-pgrep (usually included in most Linux distributions) midicsv (optional to handle metadata) binutils (required for strings to function correctly) trivia.txt (optional and no longer used as of v1.4 - place in the working directory of the script)
+pgrep (usually included in most Linux distributions) midicsv (optional to handle metadata) binutils (required for strings to function correctly)
 ```

 Additionally, the following system packages _may_ need to be installed: